duinoWitchery/hd44780/extras/buildtools/readme.txt

 - commit all file changes
 - run mkrelease script (optionally pass in version string like 1.0.5 etc...)

+Note: use "grip" tool to view README file as html

 mkrelease can be run from the commandline or from a gui file manager

 The mkrelease script will: